merakigenart/meraki-js-sdk/README.md

     }
 ```

-If you are using plain javascript, set `library.name` to 'javascript and `library.version` to an empty string.
+If you are using plain javascript, set `library.name` to `'javascript'` and `library.version` to an empty string.

 All properties are optional, so this would also be a valid `configure()` method: